About CenTax

 Senior Research Economist

-Helen Hughson holds a BA in Economcs from University of Melbourne and MSc Economics from University College London.
+Helen Hughson holds a BA in Economics from University of Melbourne and MSc Economics from University College London.
 Prior to joining the team in 2019, she spent five years working as an economist at the Reserve Bank of Australia.
 Her research focuses on the measurement of inequality and taxes at the top.
 She also leads on data infrastructure development across the team.

 Research Economist